alexnathanson/solar-protocol/installation.md

 * To allow for htaccess redirect activate this module: `sudo a2enmod rewrite`
 * `sudo systemctl restart apache2`

+Install PHP graphics library for dithering.
+Note that the version will need to match you php version.
+* `sudo apt-get install php7.3-gd`
+* `sudo systemctl restart apache2`

 ### Automate

 #### permissions (you can set all these permissions at once via the utilities/setAllPermissions.sh script by `sh setAllPermissions.sh`)